Black witches - True Blood

 Twitches, 2005

 Twitches, the made-for-TV Disney Channel film, is a scenario in which the source material depicted the characters as white.
-Tia and Tamara Mowry play two long-lost twin sisters, Artemis and Apolla respectively; who discover they are not only related, but also witches.
+Tia and Tamara Mowry play two long-lost twin sisters, Artemis and Apolla respectively.
+They discover they’re not only related, they’re witches.
 They are dual opposites with each complementing the other in both personality and magical ability.

 As they discover more about themselves and each other, they learn that they are strongest when they are together.
 The story is as light and fun as you might expect from a movie made for the Disney audience; however, it doesn’t shy away from difficult subject matter, like the loss of a parent and the difficulty of accepting a fast-changing reality.
 Twitches was popular enough with viewers that a sequel was produced; following the young Black witches deeper into their magical world.